pratham31012002/Deribit-Orderbook-Logger/README.md

 - Kafka
 - Deribit Orderbook Logger application

-### Verifying Connection to Deribit and Orderbook fetching and processing
+### Step 2: Verifying Connection to Deribit and Orderbook fetching and processing

 To verify that the application is connecting to Deribit and processing orderbook updates: